That dollar amount reflects a 7.2% increase from the $37.8 billion in Colombian exports for 2017.

 Colombia incurred the highest trade surpluses with the following top trade partners.

-Among Colombia’s other trading partners that generate the greatest positive trade balances, Colombian surpluses with Belgium (down -12.1%), Guatemala down -21.3%) and Israel (down -21.7%) declined at the slowest pace from 2019 to 2020.
+Among Colombia’s trading partners that generate the greatest positive trade balances, Colombian surpluses with Hong Kong (up 139%), Chile (up 99.2%) and the Dominican Republic (up 79.4%) grew at the fastest pace from 2020 to 2021.

 These positive cashflow streams clearly indicate Colombia’s competitive advantages with the above countries, but also represent key opportunities for Colombia to develop country-specific strategies to optimize its overall position in international trade.